 Psychology is the study of the human mind and behaviour.
 It is a scientific subject that uses empirical methods to collect and analyse data.
-It is available to study at Wath Comprehensive School at KS4 and KS5.
+It is available to study at Wath Academy at KS4 and KS5.
 Psychology is part of the Religion and Social Science Faculty.
 The Faculty hopes to inspire a love of inquiry and critical thinking as well as an understanding of the different approaches to studying human behaviours.

 Students at KS4 receive two lessons a week during years 9-11 whilst sixth form students receive five lessons a week dedicated to the subject.